-A local hospital received the bodies of at least 26 Afghan civilians, mostly women and children including eight members of a single family, said Dr. Hedayatullah Hamedi, the province's health director.
-He said the blast wounded nine civilians.
+A local hospital received the bodies of at least 17 Afghan civilians, most women and children, said Dr. Hedayatullah Hamedi, the province's health director.
+He said the blast wounded six civilians, two of whom were in critical condition Sunday night, and that the death toll could rise.